seiyria/Roguathia/README.md

 * Better dungeon corners
 * Firebase: centrally track (important) statistics anonymously (allow people to login with reddit for less anonymous, leaderboards)
   * track deaths always, floor, race, name, and profession of the death (for headstone generation)
+  * always send full version as well, so certain data can be invalidated
 * Conventional changelog for bump/release

 # Idea Bucket (TBD)